Is there a better way to screen for adult ADHD?

 ‘In the midst of all the chaos swirling through your brain, all the disorganization and impulsiveness, this condition (ADD) also seems to trigger a certain kind of creativity.’David Neeleman, CEO of JetBlue

 But having many thoughts can also lead to having trouble sleeping, because sometimes I can’t ‘turn my mind off‘.
-And under stress, it can become absolutely overwhelming.
+And under stress, it can become absolutely overwhelming and can lead to ADHD decision paralysis.

 Dr. Dodson’s Adult ADHD racing thoughts test: